ad-freiburg/ad-blog/content/post/project-dkgqa.md

 The SyntaxCheck metric verifies that the predicted query follows our pre-defined tag-based syntax.
 If any syntax violations occur in the prediction, the parser throws an exception, and the metric will count the query as failed.

 The QueryMatching metric checks if the predicted query contains the same natural language entities as the expected query.
 We realize this check using string comparison on the predicate and subject or object (we exclude the variable name).
-Note that this is quite a strict check.
-Nevertheless, it was useful during development because it is straightforward to compute and yields quick results.
+Note that this is quite a strict check and does not consider synonyms.
+Nevertheless, it was useful during development because it is straightforward to implement and compute.
+For a better assessment of the question answering capabilities, see the next section on SPARQL-based evaluation.

 The VariablePlacement metric checks if the variable is in the correct place in the predicted query.
 For instance, if the variable is in the object position in the expected query, the check will pass if and only if the variable in the predicted query is also in the object position.